liying-1028/stMGATF/README.md

   You can modify parameters in `utils.py`.To reproduce the result, you should use the default parameters.

+  Please contact us if you have any questions: liyingliying1028@163.com

   # Citation

-Li Y, Lu Y, Kang C, Li P, Chen L. Revealing Tissue Heterogeneity and Spatial Dark Genes from Spatially Resolved Transcriptomics by Multiview Graph Networks.
+​		Li Y, Lu Y, Kang C, Li P, Chen L. Revealing Tissue Heterogeneity and Spatial Dark Genes from Spatially Resolved Transcriptomics by Multiview Graph 		Networks.
 Research 2023;6:Article0228 https://doi.org/10.34133/research.0228